Classical analogies for the force acting on an impurity in a Bose-Einstein condensate: Introduction

-In this paper, we study the forces exerted on an impurity moving in a two-dimensional BEC at finite temperature, using an approach similar to \cite{astrakharchik2004motion,shukla2016sticking,griffin2017vortex,shukla2018particles,pinsker2017gaussian}, in which a repulsive Gaussian potential is used to describe the interaction of the particle with the BEC, but using a dissipative version of the GPE to model the fluid.
+In this paper, we study the forces exerted on an impurity moving in a two-dimensional BEC at low temperature, using an approach similar to \cite{astrakharchik2004motion,shukla2016sticking,griffin2017vortex,shukla2018particles,pinsker2017gaussian}, in which a repulsive Gaussian potential is used to describe the interaction of the particle with the BEC, but using a dissipative version of the GPE.
 Our aim is to bridge this microscopic approach with the phenomenological descriptions \cite{poole2005motion} that assume that the forces from the superfluid are the same as those from a classical fluid in the inviscid and irrotational case.
 As in the classical-fluid case, we find that the force is made of two contributions: One of them, dominant for very weak fluid-particle interaction, bears a rather complete analogy with the corresponding force in classical fluids (inertial or pressure-gradient force), which depends on local fluid acceleration and includes the so-called Fax\'{e}n corrections arising from velocity inhomogeneities close to the particle position \cite{maxey1983equation}.
 The difference is that, in a classical fluid, these corrections arise from the finite size of the particle and vanish when the particle size becomes zero.
 In the BEC, Fax\'{e}n-type corrections arise both from the particle size (modeled by the range of the particle repulsion potential) and from the BEC coherence length.
 As fluid-particle interaction becomes more important, a second contribution to the force becomes noticeable, which takes into account the drag on the particle arising from the perturbation of the flow produced by the presence of the particle.
-Thus it can be called a particle \emph{self-induced} force.
-We are able to obtain explicit formulae for it in the case of constant-velocity motion of the particle in an otherwise homogeneous and steady BEC.
-This drag is a dissipative (damping) force due to viscous-like drag of the perturbed BEC with the thermal cloud.
-It occurs in addition to the drag due to acoustic excitations in the condensate that in the absence of dissipation occurs only above a critical velocity for the particle.
-Here, it can be compared with the corresponding force in classical fluids, namely the viscous Stokes drag.
-We find that, as the Stokes force, the self-induced dissipative drag is linear in the particle velocity for small velocities, and we obtain an expression for it also at arbitrary velocities.
+This is also called the particle \emph{self-induced} force.
+We are able to obtain explicit formulae for the steady-state motion of the particle in an otherwise homogeneous and steady BEC.
+This drag is a dissipative (damping) force due to thermal drag of the BEC with the thermal cloud.
+It occurs in addition to the drag due to acoustic excitations in the condensate that occurs only above a critical velocity.
+It can be compared with the corresponding force in classical fluids, namely the viscous Stokes drag.
+We find an analytical expression for this self-induced drag at arbitrary speeds and show that in the low speed limit, it reduces to a linear dependence on speed akin to the classical Stokes drag.